ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 property maps for the `pid` property, one depending on `net1`, and the other on `net2`.

+To make the client can understand the resource dependencies of a property map correctly, the following processes are required:

+1. Each combination of "entity-domain" and "property" SHOULD specify its dependent resource type explicitly.
+For example, "<ipv4, pid>" or "<ipv6, pid>" depends on a network map; <ane, pid> depends on a network map and a cost map.
+2. Each combination of "entity-domain" and "property" SHOULD specify how to use the dependent resources to interpret this combination.
+For example, for "<pid4, pid>", the dependent network map is used to validate and interpret the pid property values; for "<ane, pid>", the dependent cost map is used to validate and interpret the entities in ane domain, and the dependent network map is used to validate and interpret the pid property values.

 ## Response {#FullPropMapResponse}

 If the entity domains in this property map depend on other resources, the